Fluctuation-induced acceleration of inter-ligand exciton transfer in bis(dipyrrinato)Zn(II) complex: RESULTS AND DISCUSSION

 \subsection{``Adiabatic'' and ``non-adiabatic'' pathways of exciton transfer}

-Figures \ref{FIG2}b and \ref{FIG2}c illustrate the temporal changes of exciton populations on each dp, that is, $Q^{\rm ex}_{\rm dp1}$ and $Q^{\rm ex}_{\rm dp2}$.
+Figures \ref{FIG2-1}a and \ref{FIG2-1}b illustrate the temporal changes of exciton populations on each dp, that is, $Q^{\rm ex}_{\rm dp1}$ and $Q^{\rm ex}_{\rm dp2}$.
+Note that the total of exciton population is not exactly unity because of the contribution of de-excitation in the TD-DFT calculations.
 The results are shown for two example trajectories which represents distinct characters of exciton transfer processes that we hereafter call ``adiabatic'' and ``non-adiabatic'' mechanisms.
-In ``adiabatic'' mechanism (Figure \ref{FIG2}b), the temporal changes in exciton populations of the two dps are, in principle, continuous.
+In ``adiabatic'' mechanism (Figure \ref{FIG2-1}a), the temporal changes in exciton populations of the two dps are, in principle, continuous.
 The physical interpretation of this process is presented in Figure \ref{adiabatic_nonadiabatic}.
 The LE states on dp1 and on dp2 are represented by two distinct diabatic surfaces, which are red- and blue-colored in Figure \ref{adiabatic_nonadiabatic}.
 In the adiabatic picture, the potentials are represented by the lower (S$_1$) and the upper (S$_2$) adiabatic surfaces.
 Each of these adiabatic states are constituted by a linear combination of the two diabatic states, where the dominant diabatic state switches at the geometry of diabatic crossing ($Q=0$), as depicted by the change in the line color.
 When the system pass through $Q=0$ adiabatically, i.e., without a non-adiabatic transition, the dominant diabatic state switches, which means that an exciton is transferred from one of the two dps to the other dp.
-Another type of the exciton transfer process is called ``non-adiabatic'' mechanism (Figure \ref{FIG2}c), where the exciton populations of the two dps discontinuously changes in association to a non-adiabatic transition.
+Another type of the exciton transfer process is called ``non-adiabatic'' mechanism (Figure \ref{FIG2-1}b), where the exciton populations of the two dps discontinuously changes in association to a non-adiabatic transition.
 This mechanism is also depicted in Figure \ref{adiabatic_nonadiabatic}; when a non-adiabatic transition occur at a position far from $Q=0$, the transition entails the switching of dominant diabatic state.
 Among all the exciton tranfer events over 100 trajectories, the fractions of ``adiabatic'' and ``non-adiabatic'' exciton transfer were 74.9\% and 25.1\%, respectively, suggesting that ``adiabatic'' mechanism is the dominant exciton transfer pathway.
+In addition, it is worth to comment on the difference in recrossing timescales between the ``adiabatic'' and ``non-adiabatic'' exciton transfer pathways.
+Figure S2 shows the distribution of the time between a hopping and the next, i.e., backward, hopping.
+In the case of ``adiabatic'' exciton transfer, a sharp peak around 2.5 fs and a broad peak around 20 fs can be found, where the former may correspond to the coherent recrossing.
+On the other hand, in the case of ``non-adiabatic'' exciton transfer, the second peak is less clear, implying that the coherent recrossing is predominant.